irisdum/sent2_cloud_remover/README.md

 Once the images are preprocessed, it is now time to sort the data in order to split the training data and the label in two different directories :
 - dataX: contains Sentinel 1 and 2 at the first date range and Sentinel 1 at the second date range
+    - Sentinel1_t0 : directory with Sentinel 1 images
+    - Sentinel1_t1
+    - Sentinel2_t0
 - label: contains Sentinel 2 at the second date range

 For dataX :
-Usig gdalbuildvrt a VRT file is created creating first a mosaic for each image bands.
+Using gdalbuildvrt a VRT file is created creating first a mosaic for each image bands.
 Then another VRT file is made merging the required bands together :